Current research projects

 False brinelling is a specific type of a more general contact damage mechanism of fretting, often referred to as fretting corrosion.
 The underlying mechanisms causing fretting and false brinelling are thought to be similar, but false brinelling in rolling bearings has an added complication that the oscillatory motion is not pure sliding but also involves rolling of rolling elements on bearing raceways.

 The aim of the proposed research is firstly, to gain a better understanding of the factors that drive the onset and progression of false-brinelling damage and secondly, to provide potential preventative measures, be it through the improvements in bearing design or lubricant formulation.

-Understanding the Origin of the Effectiveness of Corrosion Inhibitors in Metal Working Fluids
+Understanding the Effectiveness of Corrosion Inhibitors in Metal Working Fluids

 Researcher: Dr Asad Jamal